felgueres/felgueres.github.io/_posts/2021-04-29-On-Roundaboutness.markdown

 Introductory reads are the obvious way to gauge my interest and future time commitment for a topic, so I picked the book **The Dao of Capital: Austrian Investing in a Distorted World**.

 The following are broad market observations from an Austrian perspective.
-My priority is to build intuition first and bring a positional opinion second.
+The intention is to build intuition first and positional statement second.

-**Roundaboutness.**
+**Roundaboutness**

 A central idea is that to increase the chances of winning against your competition, immediate and direct tactics tend to be ineffective.
 Roundaboutness means to cede ground now in favor of creating the **means** for a decisive attack in the future.